Akaqox/XAI-MML-ICU/README.md

-# XAI-MML-ICU: Explainable Multimodal Machine Learning for ICU Admission Prediction
+# XAI-MML-ICU: Explainable Multimodal Machine Learning Model for Predicting ICU Admission at Hospital Arrival
 This repository contains the experimental codebase for the research paper:

-"Explainable Multimodal Machine Learning Model for Predicting Intensive Care Unit Admission" by S.Kizilisik, A.Terzi, S.Candemir
+"Explainable Multimodal Machine Learning Model for Predicting ICU Admission at Hospital Arrival" by S.Kizilisik, A.Terzi, S.Candemir

 ---